Last Updated on

 Pregnant women can consume about two to four cloves of fresh garlic daily.
 This translates to a rough 600 to 1200 mg of garlic extract.
-During pregnancy, you can also use about 0.03 to 0.12 ml of garlic essential oil.
-In addition to this, you can also discuss with your doctor about the feasibility of taking garlic supplements while pregnant.
-A dosage of 400mg of garlic tablets that are available in a freeze-dried form may be taken three times a day during pregnancy if needed.
+During pregnancy, you can also use about 0.03 to 0.12 ml of garlic essential oil after consulting with your doctor.

 Benefits of Eating Garlic While Pregnant

-Garlic is known as a healthy add-on to your diet for a lot of reasons and this holds true even for pregnant women.
+Garlic is known as a healthy add-on in a pregnancy diet for various reasons.
 Here are some of the benefits of eating garlic during pregnancy.

 Garlic is a well-known remedy for heart problems.
 Eating garlic during pregnancy can lower the chances of these complications.
 Garlic in its crushed or chopped form has allicin compound in it, which helps balance cholesterol levels.

 Consuming garlic can prevent the occurrence of cancer, especially colon cancer.
 Eating garlic, onions, and chives can lower the risk of stomach and oesophageal cancer.

 Eating foods with garlic in them can boost your immune system and help fight various illnesses.
 By including garlic in your diet, you can combat infections and a cold or flu, and keep your baby healthy.